My story started in March 2007 when I visited the doctor just to check out my blood pressure.

 No matter how much support you receive through family, friends and the workplace, nothing quite matches sitting in a room with people who are going through what you are going through.

-I have been volunteering for The Nightingale since I retired in 2013.
+Since I retired in 2013 I’ve begun giving back to The Nightingale.
 I helped set up and run the shop in Waltham Cross; I did the Ruby Ball at Hatfield House; I have been a befriender and helped in the fundraising office, amongst many, many other things!
+I just want to help the place that helped me.